ANALYSIS-Internet stock collapse dents Silicon Valley

 Others were less fortunate.
 T. Rowe Price lost $61.4 million in its Facebook and Zynga holdings over two days.
 Fidelity, the largest U.S. fund, saw $126 million of its on-paper holdings evaporate over the past two days.

-Crosslink Capital and Greylock Partners still hold all their Pandora shares as of the latest filings.
-That represents a loss of $210 million for Crosslink, which still holds 35 million shares, and $129 million for Greylock with 21.5 million shares.
-But both started investing years ago: for as little as 51 cents a share in Crosslink's case, and 77 cents a share in Greylock's.

-Kleiner Perkins Caufield and Byers has stood firmly behind Zynga, choosing to hold onto 21 million shares though the stake would be worth $143.85 million less today.

-Facebook CEO Mark Zuckerberg, who owns just north of half a billion shares, took his lumps as well, as more than $3 billion of his paper-wealth evaporate this week.
+Facebook CEO Mark Zuckerberg, who owns just north of half a billion shares, took his lumps as well, as more than $3 billion of his paper-weath evaporated Thursday.

 'DOESN'T JIVE'